Chislevah/Capstone-Sales-Data-Analysis/README.md

      3. Sales Trend Query: Extract data for trend analysis by month or quarter.
     - SQL Features:
       1. Use of GROUP BY, JOIN, and WHERE clauses for aggregating and filtering data.
-      2. Advanced queries using subqueries and window functions for ranking and trend analysis.
+      2. Advanced queries using subqueries for trend analysis.

 3. Excel Sales Analysis:
 - Purpose: Use Excel to create pivot tables, charts, and summary reports for quick analysis.